 In 1839, a young lawyer named David Davis brought his new bride, Sarah, from Massachusetts to Bloomington, Illinois, where they embarked on a journey that lasted 40 years.
 Along the way, David went from a circuit-riding lawyer to a U.S. Supreme Court Associate Justice, and maintained a long-time friendship with Abraham Lincoln.

 Settled in Bloomington, Sarah made a home for her family and became a prominent citizen in her own right.
-Together, she and David established a legacy that lives on throught the elegant Victorian mansion and garden they built.
+Together, she and David established a legacy that lives on in the elegant Victorian mansion and garden they built.
+Today, the letters of the Davis family and the events and programs presented at the Mansion help keep that legacy alive.

 The beautifully restored, nineteenth-century estate tells the story of Judge David Davis, whose influence on Abraham Lincoln's legal and political career was crucial to President Lincoln's success, and Sarah Davis, whose influence on her husband shaped his political career and their lives.